“3. Priesthood Principles,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 In the Kirtland Temple, Moses, Elias, and Elijah appeared to Joseph Smith and committed to him the further authority necessary to accomplish God’s work in the latter days (see Doctrine and Covenants 110:11–16).

 Each member of the First Presidency and Quorum of the Twelve Apostles holds all these priesthood keys today.
-Only the President of the Church, who is the senior Apostle, is authorized to exercise all these keys.
-These leaders call and authorize other Church members to use God’s priesthood authority and power to assist in the work of salvation and exaltation.
+These leaders call and authorize other Church members to use God’s priesthood authority and power to assist in His work of salvation and exaltation.

 Through covenants and priesthood ordinances, God makes great blessings available to all His children.
 These blessings include: